lvh/async-pep/pep-xxxx.rst

 specific implementation details to it.

 Transports talk to two things: the other side of the connection on one hand, and a protocol on the other.
-It's a bridge between that specific underlying transfer mechanism and the protocol.
-Its job can be described as allowing the protocol to just send and receive bytes, taking care of all of the magic that needs to happen for those bytes to be eventually sent across the wire.
+It's a bridge between the specific underlying transfer mechanism and the protocol.
+Its job can be described as allowing the protocol to just send and receive bytes, taking care of all of the magic that needs to happen to those bytes to be eventually sent across the wire.

 The primary feature of a transport is sending bytes to a protocol and